MasterJosephus/Pymodaq_Rotation_Stage/README.md

 `pip install pythonnet`

 `pythonnet` provides interoperability between Python and the Microsoft .NET runtime, allowing Python code to directly load .NET assemblies and call their classes and methods.
+Using AI we have translated the vendor provided MATLAB example into python.

+The code to interface the the QminiSpectrometer is located at `scr/hardware/fiberspec.py` and its implementation in pymodaq is at `daq_viewer_plugins/plugins_1D/daq_1Dviwer_FiberSpec.py`.